 As air moves from a supply plenum or main duct into a takeoff, it changes direction.
 Airflow has a hard time making turns at high rates of speed, just as we would driving off the interstate and onto the off-ramp.
 We want a gradual and smooth turn since we’re moving really fast.
 Air flow is the same.
 When there is a change in air direction in a duct, it takes roughly 24 inches for airflow to restore its pattern.
 Takeoffs should thus be 24 inches away from any turns, transitions, or the end cap.

-When an HVAC system has undersized returns or undersized supplies it is breathing though straws.
+When an HVAC system has undersized returns or undersized supplies, it is breathing through straws.
 Air cannot circulate properly, and the unit struggles to heat and cool the building.

 The Central Return Problem

 In an ideal world, there would be returns for every room of the house except the kitchen, bathroom, and utility room.
 But builders like to save on costs.
 With only one central return duct to feed the HVAC unit, closed doors will starve the furnace or AC and create a negative pressure environment.
 Dirty outside air then infiltrates the house through fissures, creating all sort of pesky issues.